Natasha reports her suspension, case against Akpabio to UN

 In a video seen by Legit.ng, the Kogi senator wept while presenting her case at the United Nations gathering.

-Senator Natasha therefore sought international support in her battle at the United Nations and the IPU against what she called a political oppression.
-Her move was expected to escalate the political situation in Nigeria.
+Senator Natasha therefore sought international support in her battle at the UN and the IPU against what she called 'political oppression'.
+Her move was expected to escalate the tension back home in Nigeria.

+The video of her comments to the United Nations is included below:

-Recall that the Senate has been making headlines following Senator Natasha's allegation of sexual harassment leveled against Akpabio.
-The Senate president has earlier denied the allegation made by the Kogi Senator and member of the Peoples Democratic Party (PDP).
+The Senate made headlines following Senator Natasha's allegation of sexual harassment levelled against Akpabio.

+The Senate president has denied the allegations by the Kogi Senator and the member of the Peoples Democratic Party (PDP).

 Senator Natasha submitted petition against Akpabio